How to Start a Travel Blog

 Part 2: Web Hosting For Your Travel Blog

 Travelociraptor.com’s web series on “How to Start a Travel Blog” details how to start a travel blog using the popular WordPress content management system.
 In this Part Two I will show you how to find a web hosting company for your travel blog.

 The WordPress content management system allows you to run a real website without having knowledge of computer code (html, CSS, etc.).
 Once the WordPress files are installed in your web hosting account (on a server at a web hosting company) you will be able to log in and post an article with about the same ease as posting a Facebook post.
 And with WordPress, you will have many more options on how to format the post and how to include and present photos, videos and other content.

-The installation of your WordPress at your web hosting provider can usually be done with the click of a button and that will be discussed in another part.
+The installation of your WordPress system at your web hosting provider can usually be done with the click of a button.
 When you click that button to install, a number of WordPress files are loaded onto your web hosting account.
 Those files include an index.php file for the home page.
 Virtually every website on the Internet has an index file for the home page.
 Below is a screenshot of some of the WordPress files for this website www.travelociraptor.com:

 Luckily you may never even see the files as presented above.
 Once the files are installed you will be directed to a login page and then to a “dashboard” where you can manage your travel blog.

 Searching for web hosting providers at Google.com will return an overwhelming amount of results.
-With all the listings it’s difficult finding a reliable web hosting provider with good customer service.
-However, over the years I have found several web hosting providers that have worked well for my websites (listed below) and I recommend the following for your travel blog.
+With all the listings it’s difficult to find a reliable web hosting provider with good customer service.

-Part Three: How to Install WordPress (Coming Soon)
+Part Three: Best WordPress Travel Themes (Coming Soon)

 Copyright: softlight69 / 123RF Stock Photo